PiyushJT/Clip-Sync/README.md

 ```

 ### 2. Backend Setup (PC)
-The backend is built with Java 21 and Spring Boot.
+The backend is built with Java 17 and Spring Boot.

 **Prerequisites:**
 - Java 17 or higher installed.

-**Running the Backend:**
+**Running the Backend (must be running in background):**
 1. Run the JAR:
    ```bash
    java -jar backend/clipsync.jar